-Check out these shorter but still challenging backpacking trips, and don't forget your nCamp gear!
+Check out these short but challenging backpacking trips, and don't forget your nCamp gear!

-Shorter trails can still mean plenty of adventure, and there is a lot of room in the USA!
+Shorter trails can still mean plenty of adventure, and the US has tons to choose from!
 We’ve compiled a list of seven hiking trails in various locations that we think you should consider for your next weekend getaway.
 Most of these trails will take you two or three days to comfortably complete allowing you time to rejuvenate in the beauty and serenity of nature as you hike.

 Batona Trail, New Jersey

 Batona Trail, is one of the longest hiking trails in New Jersey stretching 53.5 miles from Brendan T. Byrne State Forest across Franklin Parker Preserve, Wharton State and Bass River State Forests.

 According to a Pinelands National Reserve brochure, the “trail derives its name from the words BAck TO NAture.”

 It was built in 1961 by the Batona Hiking Club based on an idea from Dale Knapschafer of connecting the Lebanon State Forest (later renamed the Brendan T. Byrne State Forest) and the Wharton Forest with a trail.
 Morris Bardock, then president of the Batona Hiking Club, contacted the New Jersey Department of Conservation and Economic Development to receive approval for the project.
 He also is credited with having chosen pink blazes to mark the trail.

 In 2012, the Batona Trail was rerouted in several locations to move it away from paved roads and power lines.
 These changes lengthened the trail from its original distance by approximately two miles resulting in the length it is today.